lcaohoanq/history-sufers/DOCKER_DEPLOYMENT.md

 # 🐳 Docker Deployment Guide

-This guide explains how to deploy Boxy Run Multiplayer Server using Docker and Docker Compose.
+This guide explains how to deploy History Sufers Multiplayer Server using Docker and Docker Compose.

 ## Table of Contents